Next Lesson - The Nephron

 Anatomical Migration

 The metanephros develops at the caudal end of the embryo.
 This means that to get to the anatomical position in an adult (the lumbar region) the kidney needs to migrate superiorly.
 As it does this, it forms multiple new branches of the aorta to provide its blood supply.
-This is different to the testicles, who take their blood supply with them when they move, leaving a very long testicular artery compared to the renal arteries.
+This is different to the testes, which retain their original arterial supply during descent, leaving a long testicular artery compared with the renal arteries.

 Diagram - The Three Stages of Embryological Kidney Development